cajohare/AxionLimits/docs/ae.md

 ### &nbsp;
 ---

-See [Berlin et al. 2023](https://arxiv.org/abs/2312.11601) for a summary of the physical effects of electron-coupled axions, where many of these projections were derived and/or corrected from previous literature.
+See [Berlin et al. 2023](https://arxiv.org/abs/2312.11601) for a summary of the physical effects of electron-coupled axions, where several of these limits and projections were compiled.
 I thank Kevin Zhou and Alex Millar for discussions related to this plot.

 # Data files and references